im-anjali/Valora/README.md

 ## Features

 ### 1. Safe Route Navigation
 Find the safest route from your current location to any destination within Pune.
-The application analyzes safety data and suggests optimal paths that prioritize security over speed.

 ### 2. Zone Safety Information
 - **Green Zone**: Safest areas with high security presence and well-lit environments